mariocasciaro/npm-workspace/README.md

 Alternatively, if:

-- When developing, you put all your npm modules in a directory (**workspace**) and you expect they will link together magically.
+- When developing, you put all your npm modules in a directory, aka **workspace**, and you expect they will link together magically.
 - You have a number of **private** npm and you use `npm link` to link them together.
 - You have **local working copies** fo your public npm modules, but you prefer to `link` them when developing.
 - You also have **peerDependencies**, and `npm link` doesn't exactly work well with that.